 In early 2013 it became apparent that many beef products sold around the UK in supermarkets, shops and restaurants actually contained horsemeat.
 The scale of this scandal soon became apparent and almost all of the major supermarket chains and were implicated, and meat products sent to schools, hospitals and prisons was also mislabelled, leading to the public becoming aware of the complicated and untraceable origins of meat products which end up on sale in the in the UK (1).
-Indeed, it soon emerged that the scale of the scandal meant that it was clear that this was no simple labelling mistake but industrial scale fraud motivated by the fact that horsemeat costs less than half the price of prime beef.
+Indeed, it soon emerged that the scale of the scandal meant that it was clear that this was no simple labelling mistake but an industrial scale fraud motivated by the fact that horsemeat costs significantly less than beef.
 Despite this, fish products appear to have escape attention with many consumers still confident that the fish they purchased was accurately labelled.

 Commonly Mislabelled Species

 However, in April 2013 news broke that a study by the University of Salford which stated that up to 7% of the fish sold in the UK was mislabelled (2).
-Studies from elsewhere in the world have found similar issues, with research in the Republic of Ireland indicating that up to 25% of the fish on sale there was mislabelled (3), and an American study found that on average 33% of fish was mislabelled, and in some areas the proportion was much higher (4).
+Studies from elsewhere in the world have found similar issues, with research in the Republic of Ireland indicating that up to 25% of the fish on sale there was incorrectly identified (3), and an American study found that on average 33% of fish was mislabelled, and in some areas the proportion was much higher (4).

 A report on BBC Radio 4’s today programme on 2nd April 2013 stated that the most common mislabelling involved passing off pollock or coalfish (referred to as saithe in the programme) as cod – a practice that is a worthwhile endeavour for those doing the mislabelling as cod can command prices almost double that of pollock or coalfish.
 However, it was also stated that a species of fish known as basa was also labelled as cod.
 Basa, also known as Vietnamese river cobbler (or Pangasius bocourti to give it its scientific name), is a species of fish native to Vietnam and Thailand.
 It is sold worldwide and is often raised in vast farms in river estuaries.
 Like cod it produces white, flaky flesh once it has been cooked, but fetches a much lower price than prime cod in the UK market.

 While fresh fish on the wet fish counter of supermarkets and fishmongers may be caught in UK waters by fishermen working out of British ports and harbours much of the fish which is used in frozen products is sourced from Asia.
-China is the world’s biggest fish processor and much of the fish that comes into the UK is caught in China and frozen before being flown into Frankfurt airport where it is distributed throughout Europe by road.
+China is the world’s biggest fish processor and much of the fish that comes into the UK is caught in China and frozen before being flown into Frankfurt airport in Germany where it is distributed throughout Europe by road.
 As the fish are already filleted and frozen when they arrive in Europe it is easy for the mislabelling to take place somewhere along the line, with DNA testing required to truly establish the species of the fish.
 Dr. Stefano Mariani, one of the authors of the University of Salford study told the BBC: